University of Northern Iowa

 Currently I teach an introductory Earth science course for elementary education majors.
 My research centers on investigating better ways to teach Earth science concepts to pre-service teachers.
 Current projects include investigating how my course impacts student science teaching self efficacy, and designing inquiry-based lessons for the course.

 Temperature Investigations part of Early Career:Previous Workshops:Workshop 2010:Teaching Activities

 In this guided-inquiry lesson, students investigate three factors that control the temperature of a given location (surface albedo, surface composition, and sun angle).

 Inquiry into Earth and Space Science is a semester-long content course developed for pre-service elementary teachers that uses inquiry learning to teach concepts related to rocks, minerals, groundwater, stream ...

-Teaching geoscience methods to pre-service elementary teachers part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+Teaching geoscience methods to pre-service elementary teachers part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

-Teaching geoscience methods to pre-service elementary teachers Kyle Gray, Earth Science, University of Northern Iowa For the past three years, I have been teaching at the University of Northern Iowa a ...
+Teaching geoscience methods to pre-service elementary teachers Kyle Gray, Earth Science, University of Northern Iowa For the past three years, I have been teaching at the University of Northern Iowa – a ...

 Student Input on Topics part of Earth Educators Rendezvous:Previous Rendezvous:Rendezvous 2016:Program:Morning Workshops:GER:Idea Papers

 Kyle Gray, Institution Several years ago Tim Slater published a paper in JGE where he described a backwards, faded, scaffolding technique for teaching students how to conduct a scientific investigation.
 For my ...